rightjs/rightjs-docs/docs/en/tutorials/what-new-in-rui2.md

-And what's more important, now we have cross-widget classes like `rui-panel`, `rui-button`, `rui-spinner`, etc. We will use those later on to create visual themes for our widgets, with a skins constructor and so one.
+And what's more important, now we have cross-widget classes like `rui-panel`, `rui-button`, `rui-spinner`, etc. We will use those later on to create visual themes for our widgets, with a skins constructor and so on.

 It should be fun.